Warm Air Ducted Heating vs Wet Central Heating

 Warm air ducted heating systems generate heat from a source like a gas furnace, electric furnace, or heat pump.
 After passing through an air filter to remove particles, the hot air is forced through ducts to each room via vents or grilles.

-A central thermostat controls the system, adjusting the temperature based on your preferences.
-As the heated air circulates, it cools down and returns to the heating unit through return ducts, creating a continuous cycle of warm air circulation.
+A central thermostat controls the system, adjusting temperature based on preferences.
+Heated air returns to the unit through return ducts.
+This forced air approach delivers rapid heating, ideal for Melbourne mornings.

 The Advantages of a Warm Air Heating System